Saratoga Springs, New York: Golf

+There are three public golf courses in Saratoga Springs: Saratoga National Golf, Saratoga Spa Golf -Located in Saratoga Spa State Park, and Airway Meadows Golf Club, and one private golf course, the Saratoga Golf and Polo Club.

 Saratoga Spa State Park

-The Saratoga Spa State Park capitalizes on the culture and mineral springs that drove Saratoga Springs.
-This is a large state park and includes a hotel, 2 pool complexes, mineral baths, Saratoga Performing Arts Center (SPAC), picnic areas, hiking trails and numerous mineral springs.
-The Saratoga Performing Arts Center, located on the State Park grounds, has been the summer home of the Philadelphia Orchestra and New York City Ballet since 1966.
-Jazz and dance are featured at SPAC.
-The SPAC Amphitheater itself is 110 feet (34 m) high, sits in a natural, curved bowl that is bordered by large pine trees and a large lawn space, but is afflicted by the roar of nearby Geyser Creek, which creates serious acoustical problems.
-Inside the amphitheater is seating for 5100, the lawn can easily hold an additional 20,000 people.
-The park is also home to the National Museum of Dance and Hall of Fame, the Saratoga Automobile Museum, the Lincoln Mineral Baths and Spa, and the Gideon Putnam Resort & Spa.
+The Saratoga Spa State Park features the culture and mineral springs of Saratoga Springs.
+The park and includes hiking trails, picnic areas, pools, former and current historic bathhouses and mineral springs.
+The Saratoga Performing Arts Center (SPAC), Hall of Springs, National Museum of Dance and Hall of Fame, the Saratoga Automobile Museum, the Lincoln Mineral Bathhouse building, Roosevelt Mineral Baths and Spa, and the Gideon Putnam Resort are also located in the park.

 Skateboard Park

-The Saratoga Skatepark (est. 1988), located in the center of the East Side Recreation area on Lake Avenue, is New York State's first municipal skatepark.
-The exercise facility is known for its concrete skateboard "bowl" installed with a state-of-the-art design in 2004.
-The skatepark has metal ramps as well.
-In 2010 the city filled the pool with dirt, citing problems with graffiti, vandalism and unconfirmed structural issues affecting the skating surface.
-In addition, the city said that they lacked funds to staff guards at the park and claimed it had spent nearly $200,000 on the park since it opened in 1988.
-After a group of skateboarders lobbied the city and publicly offered to dig out the pool by hand, the city excavated it in November 2011.
+The Saratoga Skatepark was built in 1989, and is located in the East Side Recreation area.
+It was New York State's first municipal skatepark.
+It includes a concrete skateboard "bowl" and cement ramps.
+In 2010 the city filled the pool with dirt, citing problems with graffiti, vandalism and "structural gaps" affecting the skating surface.
+In addition, the city said that it lacked funds to staff guards at the park and claimed it had spent nearly $200,000 on the park since it opened in 1989.
+A group of skateboarders lobbied for the park, and as of 2023, the redesigned skate park was open.

 Government

-The Saratoga Springs charter specifies a "commission" form of city government.
+The Saratoga Springs charter specifies a commission form of city government.
 Recent efforts to amend the charter have not been successful.
 The most recent charter change proposal appeared on the ballot in the November 2020 election and was overwhelmingly defeated.
 Prior attempts have netted mixed results with the closest margin of votes in 2017 where a difference of 10 votes upheld the current system of government.

-The city is one of only three in the state of New York to have a three-tier tax district system, the inside district being what was originally the village of Saratoga Springs, and the outside district being the town of Saratoga Springs minus the village.
-The other two cities with a three-tier tax system are Rome and Oneida.